chipsalliance/Caliptra/doc/Caliptra.md

 These RoT services can be hosted by a complex RoT as a whole or these services can be spread across one or more components within a platform.
 This determination has a basis in physical risk.
 Physical adversaries with reasonable skill can bypass a discrete RoT’s detection capabilities, for example, with SPI interposers.

 However, an RoT embedded within a SoC or ASIC represents a much higher detection bar for a physical adversary to defeat.
-For this reason, a Caliptra Silicon RoT shall deliver the **Detection** (or Measurement) capability.
+For this reason, Caliptra shall deliver the **Detection** (or Measurement) capability.

 With the objectives of minimalistic scope for Silicon RoT and maximizing applicability and adoption of this specification, **Update** and **Recovery** are decoupled from Caliptra and are expected to be provided by an external RoT subsystem, such as a discrete RoT board element on a datacenter platform.
 Because a physical adversary can trivially nullify any recovery or update capabilities, no matter where implemented, decoupling represents no regression in a security posture, while enabling simplicity and applicability for the internal SoC silicon RoT.